vaibhavsinh/DotNet_Core/readme.md

 9. What is the Difference Between First(), FirstOrDefault(), Single(), and SingleOrDefault()?
 10. What is the Difference Between Select() and SelectMany()?
 11. What is the Difference Between Any() and All()?
+12. ResponseCache Vs OutputCache?
+*   ResponseCacheAttribute:
+    To manipulate response headers and enable the clients/proxies to store content on client side;
+*   OutputCache:
+    To store responses on server side and increase throuthput when responses are cached.